kinoshitakeiichi/kansai/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kinoshitakeiichi/kinoshitakeiichi/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the (https://www.xiejiajunhome.com) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.